The Godfather Part III: Box office

 The Godfather Part III grossed $66.7 million in the United States and Canada, and $70.1 million in other territories, for a worldwide total of $136.8 million, against a production budget of $54 million.

 The film opened in 1,901 theaters, and grossed $19.6 million in its opening weekend, finishing second behind Home Alone.
-It would go on to generate a total of $6 million on Christmas Day, which was the highest at the time.
-For seven years, the film held that record until 1997 when it was surpassed by Titanic.
-In its second weekend it made $8.3 million, finishing third.
+It went on to generate a total of $6 million on Christmas Day, which was the highest at the time.
+For seven years, the film held that record until 1997, when it was surpassed by Titanic.
+In its second weekend, it made $8.3 million, finishing third.

-Upon the release of the recut version, The Godfather Coda: The Death of Michael Corleone, in December 2020, it made $52,000 from 179 theaters.
+On the release of the recut version, The Godfather Coda: The Death of Michael Corleone, in December 2020, it made $52,000 from 179 theaters.
 In total, the film made $95,000 domestically, and $71,000 in four international markets.

 Critical response

 Original film (1990)

 Common criticisms of The Godfather Part III focused on Sofia Coppola's acting, the convoluted plot, and the film's inadequacy as a "stand-alone" story.
-On Rotten Tomatoes, the film holds an approval rating of 67% based on 67 reviews, with an average rating of 6.40/10.
+On Rotten Tomatoes, the film holds an approval rating of 66% based on 68 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads: "The final installment of The Godfather saga recalls its predecessors' power when it's strictly business, but underwhelming performances and confused tonality brings less closure to the Corleone story."
 Metacritic assigned the film a weighted average score of 60 out of 100, based on 19 critics, which indicates "mixed or average reviews".
-Opening day audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.
+Opening day audiences polled by CinemaScore gave the film an average grade of "B+" on a scale of A+ to F.

-In his review, Roger Ebert stated that it is "not even possible to understand this film without knowing the first two".
-Nonetheless, Ebert wrote an enthusiastic review, awarding the film three-and-a-half, a better rating than he originally gave The Godfather Part II (in his 2008 re-rating, he gave The Godfather Part II four stars and included it in his list of Great Movies).
+In his review, Roger Ebert of the Chicago Sun-Times stated that it is "not even possible to understand this film without knowing the first two".
+Nonetheless, Ebert wrote an enthusiastic review, awarding the film three-and-a-half stars out of four.
 He also defended the casting of Sofia Coppola, who he felt was not miscast, stating, "There is no way to predict what kind of performance Francis Ford Coppola might have obtained from Winona Ryder, the experienced and talented young actress, who was originally set to play this role.
 But I think Sofia Coppola brings a quality of her own to Mary Corleone.
 A certain up-front vulnerability and simplicity that I think are appropriate and right for the role."